- Treatment for erectile dysfunction with Viagra®

 Can I take Viagra® if I have high blood pressure?

-Viagra® may be suitable if high blood pressure is well controlled.
-However, if you take certain blood pressure medicines, particularly alpha blockers, inform your clinician as dose adjustment may be required.
+Viagra® may be suitable if blood pressure is well controlled.
+If you take certain blood pressure medicines, particularly alpha blockers, inform your UK-registered prescriber as dose adjustment may be required.

 Can I drive after taking Viagra®?

 Viagra® may cause dizziness or visual disturbances.
-Do not drive or operate machinery if affected.
+Do not drive or operate heavy machinery if affected.

 How should I store Viagra®?